aryanDevAK/minor-project/readme.md

    ```bash
    python app.py
    ```
-   The python server should run on the server "localhost:5000" Now keep the terminal as it is and let the server run.
-   Open another command line for the frontend
+   The python server should run on the server "localhost:5000".\n Now keep the terminal as it is and let the server run.\n Open another command line for the frontend.

 8. Running the Frontend :
    Switch the directory using